Dispute Chicago parking tickets for free in two minutes from your computer or mobile phone

-To help you appeal your citation, you can use the DoNotPay free app.
-This app is an AI-powered chatbot that gives you the exact legal argument you need to increase your chances of disputing and winning parking tickets.
-Money reports that this chatbot lawyer has beaten hundreds of thousands of parking tickets.
-It has a very high win rate, which allowed thousands of people to save a lot of money and time.
+Use DoNotPay to help you appeal any parking citation.
+The app has an AI-powered chatbot that gives you the exact script you need to win your parking ticket appeal.
+Money reports that this robot lawyer has beaten hundreds of thousands of parking tickets.
+It has a very high win rate, which has allowed users to save millions of dollars.

 Here are quick and easy steps that you can follow in disputing your ticket:

-- The chatbot will send a couple of questions, which you will need to answer truthfully.
-They will ask what your violation is, which state you did it in, and why you wish to dispute it.
+- The chatbot will ask a couple of questions, which you will need to answer accurately.
+They will ask what type of violation you're dealing with, which jurisdiction it happened in, and why you wish to dispute it.

-- Afterwhich, you need to take a picture of your ticket and send it to the chatbot.
+- After that, you need to take a picture of your ticket and upload it to the app.

 - Once it has all the necessary information, the robot lawyer will give you the exact template to submit to Chicago’s parking authorities.

-Watch how easy it is to dispute your parking tickets in Chicago
+Watch how to dispute parking citations in any city:

-It is worth it to fight for your ticket because by doing so, you can either eliminate or reduce your citation amount.
-With DoNotPay, your chances are even higher to beat it.
+It is always worth disputing your ticket because by doing so, you can either eliminate or reduce your fine.
+With DoNotPay, your chances of beating it are even higher.
 It uses AI technology to give you advice for free within two minutes.

-Here are some defenses that are allowed for most of the parking tickets:
+Here are some arguments that work for most parking ticket disputes:

 - You were not the owner of the car at the time of the violation.